-Summer Institute is an intensive six-week summer training program and the beginning of both in-school placements and coursework.
-The exact start date varies slightly by the city but you can expect to start in mid-June.
-You will live on the same college campus with your fellow cohort members, teach summer school at one of our summer partner locations during the day, and take graduate coursework in the afternoon.
+The exact start dates of Summer Institute for each site vary, but you can expect to start in mid-June.
+You will live on-campus with your fellow cohort members, teach summer school at one of our summer partner locations during the day, and take graduate coursework in the afternoon.

-We understand that most people are relocating to their new city to participate in this program and while we do not cover relocation expenses, we do provide room and board during Summer Institute.
-Each city has a Resident Onboarding Specialist who can assist in finding housing at the end of the Institute.
+We understand that most people are relocating to their new city to participate in this program.
+Urban Teachers does not generally cover relocation expenses, but we do provide room and board for 4-6 weeks during Summer Institute to assist in the transition.
+In cases of extreme need, you can apply for emergency for relocation funding in late May.
+Funds are limited and notifications of amounts are announced in early June with the cohort is complete.
+To inquire about how to request relocation reimbursement, contact Admissions (add link).
+Each site team has a Resident Onboarding Specialist who can assist in finding housing at the end of the Institute.
 You can also apply for Graduate PLUS loans with Johns Hopkins University School of Education to assist in moving costs.

-Lodging is provided during Summer Institute, typically in local dorms.
+Housing is provided during Summer Institute, typically in local dorms.
 You can opt out of residing in the dorm, but there would be no financial reimbursement for doing so.
-We do encourage the residents to take their meals with the other residents so you have a greater opportunity to spend time with and grow with your Professional Learning Community (PLC) and make new friends.
-You cannot bring your pet, children, or significant others and stay in the dorms during Summer Institute.
-However, you can take advantage of taking your meals for free, but "opt out" of staying overnight in the dorm.
-You may also want to stay in the dorm during the week and go home on weekends.
-This way you can spend plenty of time with your colleagues as you study and support each other.
+We do encourage all residents to take their meals in the campus dining hall so that you have a greater opportunity to spend time and grow with your Professional Learning Community (PLC) and make new friends.
+You cannot bring your pets, children, or significant others to stay in the dorms during Summer Institute.
+Residents who already live locally may still opt to stay in the dorms during the week and go home on weekends so that you can spend plenty of time with your colleagues as you study and support each other.

 A Typical Day at Summer Institute